hpc/charliecloud/doc/best_practices.rst

    :language: docker
    :lines: 3-7

 You can use distribution package managers such as :code:`dnf`, as demonstrated above, or others, such as :code:`pip` for Python packages.
-Be aware that the software will be downloaded anew each time you build the image, unless you add an HTTP cache, which is out of scope of this tutorial.
+Be aware that the software will be downloaded anew each time you execute the instruction (unless you add an HTTP cache, which is out of scope of this documentation).

 .. note::